zach-delong/S3G/README.md

 and I wanted an opportunity to play with the new .NET versions that are coming out.
 As of this writing, the project is written for .NET 5.

+## Contributing

+Right now, I am not taking contributions for this project.
+That may change at sosme point in the future, but as of right now, I do not have time to fully maintain this project as a collaborative work.

+That said, you are welcome to fork the project and use it but it is currently in a prototype state, and while it has come a long way it still has quite far to go and I make no promises about interface stability or backwards incompatible changes as of now.

 ## Overall design

 Fundamentally, this project is intended to be used with Docker (eventually) or